ibm-cloud-docs/Registry/registry_overview.md

 ### Quota limits for storage and pull traffic
 {: #registry_quota_limits}

-Depending on the service plan that you choose, you can push and pull images to and from your namespace until you reach your plan-specific or custom quota limits.
+Depending on the service plan that you choose, you can push and pull images to and from your namespace until you reach your plan-specific or custom quota limits for each region.
 {:shortdesc}

 **Storage:**